Continuing Education Unit Policies and Procedures

 7.1 Academic Qualifications

-Courses, seminars and publications providing education on scientific topics must be taught by education providers with a correlated degree in that science: Applied behavior analysis, learning science, ethology, genetics, and biology courses, for instance, may only be taught by experts with degrees pertaining to those fields.
+Courses, seminars, and publications providing education on scientific topics must be taught by a speaker with a correlated degree in that science: applied behavior analysis, learning science, ethology, genetics, and biology courses, for instance, may only be taught by experts with degrees pertaining to those fields.

 7.2 Professional Credentials